pandodao/developers.pando.im/docs/parts/talkee-api-params.md

 }];

 const airdropParams = [{
+  name: 'airdrop_type',
+  type: 'string',
+  required: true,
+  where: 'json',
+  description: 'the airdrop type. support "comments", "comment", "user", "slug"' }, {
   name: 'site_id',
   type: 'number',
-  required: true,
+  required: false,
   where: 'json',
-  description: 'the site\'s id'
+  description: 'the site\'s id.
+It\'s required for "slug" and "comments" airdrop type.'
 }, {
   name: 'slug',
   type: 'string',
-  required: true,
+  required: false,
   where: 'json',
-  description: 'the site\'s slug'
+  description: 'the site\'s slug.
+It\'s required for "slug" and "comments" airdrop type.'
 }, {
-  name: 'airdrop_type',
+  name: 'opponent_id',
-  type: 'string',
+  type: 'number',
-  required: true,
+  required: false,
   where: 'json',
+  description: 'opponent\'s id.
+It\'s required for "user" and "comment" airdrop type.
+For "user" airdrop type, it should be the user\'s id.
+For "comment" airdrop type, it should be the comment\'s id.'
-  description: 'the airdrop type, please use "comments"' }, {
+}, {
   name: 'strategy_name',
   type: 'string',
-  required: true,
+  required: false,
   where: 'json',
-  description: 'the airdrop strategy name, support "topn" or "avg"' }, {
+  description: 'the airdrop strategy name, support "topn" or "avg".
+It\'s required for "comments" airdrop type.'
+}, {
   name: 'strategy_params',
   type: 'json',
-  required: true,
+  required: false,
   where: 'json',
   description: 'the airdrop strategy params.
+It\'s required for "comments" airdrop type.
 For "topn", it should be a JSON object contains "n" field, like {"n": 3}.', }, {
   name: 'asset_id',
   type: 'UUID',